rock-mc/OperationBot/README.md

 - UUID of added entity already exists
 - Database connection error

+The server will automatically restart, clean up old database data, and attempt to locate new versions of server files for self-testing every Monday and Thursday.
+Once successful, the new version of the server program will be adopted.

 ### cmd_stop_service
 This function will be responsible for stopping the server.